getdish/dish/docs/plan.md

 ---

-10x better & The Map
+10x better

-I don't want to get too too deep here, but this part is interesting.

-I think exploration is really underserved.
-Look at Yelp: you search "food" and it just throws a few pins at your in your area.

-We can definitely do 10x better here - and doing things 10x better is a really good rule of thumb for "should we do this as a startup".
+One really nice startupy idea common in SV is that you should only do things that are 10x better.
+How can we be 10x better than Yelp?
+I think there are many ways, we should choose just a couple.

+I like how slava put it in terms of "Gamechangers and Showstoppers" [insert reference].
+Basically, when evaluating what to do, always ask:

+1. Gamechanger - does this thing *significantly* improve chances of success?
+2. Showstopper - does this thing *significantly* detract from chance of success?

-I think we can do two, maybe three things 10x better:
+I think we can do the following 10x Better:

-1. Asian (and non-service-focused) restaurant ratings
-2. Just exploring of "what's good/popular in this area"
+1. Finding best food by dish
+2. Finding best Asian (non-service-focused) restaurants (bad in yelp/google)
+3. Exploring whats good on a map (see next section)
-3. Searching across all delivery services (doesn't exist...)
+4. Searching across all delivery services (nonexistant now)

-I'm currently on the tail end of the first vacation I've taken in too long in Hawaii and number 2 has really become apparent.
-The apps we use today feel like they don't optimize at all for the real use case they have:

-"I want to find great food, and I may not know exactly what is great around me, or even what I'm craving exactly, but I do know I want to find it and I do have a variety of constraints"

 ---

-Eventually going broad

-So we'll be laser focused on dishes.
-But just a note on how we *could* expand.

-I'll phrase this similar to the infamous Elon/Tesla memo.
-Here's the plan:

-1. Build a great local-dish finding app in a limited market
-2. Make it work better around the world
-3. Expand without "genercizing/featurizing" to being the best way to "understand/explore good stuff in a local area"

-Re: point 3

-But being an aggregator means you *should* feel perfectly suited for what you're aggregating.
-We are aggregating food.
-We should go very deep there!
-Ratings, tag breakdowns, the way we pick images, etc etc. Lets make it all suited to it's function.

-I do think that later though we could fill another gap I see generally which is that no map app does a great job of being a "become an expert in this area" really well at all.
-The exploration part is really poor.

-I'd love to tap a 🍽 icon at the top, change it to ☕️, and see all coffee shops.
-But, really be able to see the top 10 clearly and browse the cool stuff in my neighborhood (sorted out from the "ok"), have the filters super customized to them (open late, has chargers, comfy seating, good lighting), and have the reviews capture those aspects more clearly.

-I think this state of mind should lead us to a much better place than Google Maps or Yelp.

-Finally:

-In the very very long term, this nicely leads us to becoming the best local search / trip planning app essentially.

-You could just go to your trip location (Hawaii), browse super easily, and we can make it easy to throw a bunch of favorites into a bucket.
-Then take that bucks and have a little "auto trip planner" mode that helps you put together a multi-day trip with various spots in line!
+The Map

+Exploration is really underserved.
+Look at Yelp/Google: you search "food" and it just throws a few pins at your in your area.

+Here's a 10x:

+1. Rich icons for types of dish (emoji style)
+2. Colors for types of cuisine (Red = chinese, Green = italian, etc)
+3. Updates as you move it by default
+4. Shows the three levels of ratings very differently (dots for ok, diamonds for good, pins for great)
+5. Shows name / price / tags inline on the map if space is there

 ---

-Whew!

-So back to the concrete game plan (aka, We Need to Raise)

-Here's the other factors we need:

-1. Growth
-2. A pitch thats been battle tested
-3. Some combination of nicely done brand/product/marketing
+Some tips as we develop

-One way to think of it is: if we are just developing for most of the month, we are failing.
-We need to be focuse on growth at every step.
+If we are just developing for most of the month, we are failing.
+We need to be focus on growth at every step.
 And for VC's - we need to be somewhat sexy.
 Honestly, sex appeal is just under-valued because it really multiplies with your growth numbers.
 But it's *only* useful if combined with growth.

 I like to think of it in analogy to Tesla:

 First: Build a Roadster

-Small, easier to build, uses many parts from other things, high end, expensive, sexy, and meant to impress.
-Extremely good branding and design to prove to the world you're "worth it".
+Narrow in scope, smaller, off the shelf parts, narrow focused (high end), more expensive (we can appeal much more to foodies / early adopters in tech), sexy, and meant to impress.
+Great marketing + brand + product to prove to the world you're "worth it".

 Then, Build a Model S / X